1O top tips to Surviving the Festive Period

-Mince pies are on the shelf, Slade is already being piped into your local supermarket and the festive period is now just around the corner.
-Here are our top ten tips for making the most of this wonderful time of year!
+Mince pies are on the shelf, Slade is already being piped into the shops and the festive period is now just around the corner.
+Here are our top ten tips for making the most of this wonderful time of year AND training successfully!

-3) Keep the frequency.
-Try and stick to your planned sessions during the week, but cut back on the time out running if you have to, to leave you time for the increase in plans with family and friends.
+3) Keep up the frequency.
+Try and stick to your planned sessions during the week but cut back on the time out running if you need to make time for plans with family and friends.
 Use your sessions wisely to get the most out of the time on your feet.
-Speed work, hills and fartlek sessions are just a few ways to get the most out of a 30 minute run.
+Speed work, hills and fartlek sessions are just a few ways to get the most out of a 30-minute run.

 4) Get the family involved.
-Not all of your training plan for the next couple of weeks has to be running.
+Not all your training for the next couple of weeks has to be running.
 Take the family out for a brisk walk, get everyone out on the bikes, enjoy a swim with the kids or a home workout with your mates.
-Whatever it is, it’s getting you moving and it all helps with fitness and supporting your running.
+Whatever it is, it’s getting you moving, and it all helps with fitness and supporting your running long term.

 5) Be prepared.
-If you’re visiting family or friends then take your kit with you and check local running routes or a park where you can do your intervals.
-You might want to warn the people you’re staying with, in advance, that you plan on popping out for a run (chances are they’re expecting you to anyway!) so that you don’t affect any plans they may have for your visit.
+If you’re visiting family or friends, then take your kit with you and check local running routes or a park where you can do your intervals.
+You might want to warn the people you’re staying with in advance that you plan on popping out for a run (chances are they’re expecting you to do it anyway!) so that you don’t affect any plans they may have for your visit.

-6) Whether you’re at home over the festive season, or elsewhere, you can look up the local parkrun and see if they are running Christmas Day or New Years Day runs.
+6) Whether you’re at home over the festive season or elsewhere, you can look up the local Park Run and see if they are running Christmas Day or New Year’s Day runs.
 You can go on your own or others can come and support or volunteer while you’re running.
-The atmosphere will be Christmassy and you can probably be back and opening presents within the hour!
-Similarly there are Santas Runs, Turkey Trots, Jingle Jogs, Mince Pie Runs and local running club sessions if you have a look online.
+The atmosphere will be Christmassy, and you can probably be back and opening presents within the hour!
+Similarly, there are Santa Runs, Turkey Trots, Jingle Jogs, Mince Pie Runs and local running club sessions if you have a look online.

 10) Relax and enjoy!
 Don’t let yourself get stressed about missing sessions.
 With the best will in the world sometimes things don’t go to plan, so embrace the extra rest and enjoy the festive season with your loved ones.